Neural basis of zebrafish collective decision-making

 I propose to establish the juvenile zebrafish as a model system that is optimally suited for the study of collective decision-making.
 At this intermediate developmental stage, zebrafish offer an excellent compromise between cognitive ability and experimental accessibility.

-Key Characteristics of Juvenile Zebrafish
+Key Features of Juvenile Zebrafish

 1. They can temporally and spatially integrate information.